Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 • Real-time caption drafts

-• Detailed meeting transcripts or complete drama/dialogue transcription
+• Detailed meeting minutes or drama/conversation transcription

 Featurenemo-v2k2-v2

-Number style13歳 (Arabic numerals)十三歳 (Kanji numerals)
+Numbers13歳 (Arabic numerals)十三歳 (kanji numerals)

 SpeedRTF=0.020RTF=0.026

-Truncation patternDrops the second halfDrops the middle ("hollow" output)
+Truncation patternDrops the tailDrops the middle

-kotoba-whisper-v2.0 — Last Place in This Test (WER: 0.5402)
+kotoba-whisper-v2.0 — Lowest Score in This Benchmark (WER: 0.5402)

 text

-Best accuracy (minutes, subtitles)
+Maximum accuracy (transcripts, subtitles)

 → qwen3-asr-1.7b or whisper-large-v3-turbo

-Japanese media / broadcast domain
+Japanese media / broadcast

 → reazonspeech-espnet-v2